The Keltner Channel is a simple but powerful trading indicator.

 Price rejection at support on USD/JPY Daily timeframe:

-- The price closes outside of the Lower Keltner Channel Line
+- The price closes outside of the lower band of the Keltner Channels

 - The price is at Support